 One electric motor controls the gear ratio and recharges the hybrid battery.
 The second motor propels the vehicle at low speeds and supplies additional power on acceleration.

 The second motor is also used to recover energy when braking or coasting.
 Scroll down to the 'Resources' section for more detailed info.
 The hybrid battery is placed under the trunk floor, see the photo below.

-Handling and ride: The Prius handles well but not sporty.
+The Prius handles OK but not sporty.
 The ride is soft and fairly quiet.
-Thanks to the torquey electric motor, the Prius is actually quick off the line.
+Thanks to the electric motor, the Prius is quick off the line.
 You will also appreciate the small turning radius and good all-around visibility.

 Toyota Prius energy monitor.

-How the hybrid powertrain works: When you start moving slowly, the car drives on the electric power alone.
+When you start moving slowly, the car drives on the electric power alone.
 As you accelerate past 15-20 mph, the gasoline engine kicks in.
-All this happens very smooth, you just hear the engine start running.
 When you stop at the red light, the engine shuts off.
 As you step on the gas, it kicks in again.
-At first, all this seems a bit weird, but after driving for a few days you don't even notice it.
-When you coast or lightly apply brakes, the transmission unit re-generates the energy to charge up the hybrid battery.
+When you coast or lightly apply brakes, the transmission re-generates the energy to charge up the hybrid battery.
 You can see the power flow on the center display.